 Disclaimer: Publishing clinical trial results helps the research community understand both progress and setbacks in medical research.
 However, plain language summaries (PLS) help the general public understand clinical trial results.
-This PLS contains information about a therapy that was approved by the US FDA in patients ≥6 months of age with relapsed or refractory pLGG harboring a BRAF fusion or rearrangement, or BRAF V600 mutation.
-However, it is under investigation for use in newly diagnosed BRAF-altered pLGG.
+This PLS contains information about a therapy that is still under investigation.
 There is no guarantee that an investigational therapy will be approved or offered for sale in any country.
-This PLS is intended for informational use only and is not intended to promote any Day One Biopharmaceuticals, Inc. product.
+This PLS is intended for informational use only and is not intended to promote any Day One Biopharmaceuticals product.